North Korea says no U.S. talks planned at Olympics, Pence vows continued pressure

 “You can’t have it that one person opens the door and another closes it,” he said.

+In Washington on Thursday, U.S. Secretary of State Rex Tillerson and China’s top diplomat Yang Jiechi reaffirmed the commitment of Washington and Beijing to exert pressure in Pyongyang over its nuclear weapons, the State Department said.

 North and South Korea are technically still at war because their 1950-53 conflict ended in a truce, not a peace treaty.
-The North defends its weapons programmes as necessary to counter U.S. aggression.
+The North defends its weapons programs as necessary to counter U.S. aggression.
 The South hosts 28,500 U.S. troops, a legacy of the war.

-North Korea marked the founding anniversary of its army with a large military parade in Pyongyang on Thursday broadcast by state media, having last month changed the date of the celebration to the eve of the Olympics.
+North Korea marked the anniversary of the founding of its army with a large military parade in Pyongyang on Thursday broadcast by state media, having last month changed the date of the celebration to the eve of the Olympics.

-Kim Jong Un, in a black hat and matching coat, saluted troops while his wife walked beside him, television images showed.
+Kim Jong Un saluted troops while his wife walked beside him, television images showed.
 One of Kim’s close aides, Choe Ryong Hae, and Kim Yong Nam were also in attendance.

-The North’s state media also showed what appeared to be intercontinental ballistic missiles on launchers as thousands of North Koreans filled Kim Il Sung Square, named after Kim Jong Un’s grandfather, in Pyongyang.
+The North’s state media also showed what appeared to be intercontinental ballistic missiles on launchers as thousands of North Koreans filled Kim Il Sung Square, named after Kim Jong Un’s grandfather.

 “We have destroyed the enemy’s risk-taking provocations at every move,” Kim Jong Un said in a speech.
 He did not mention the United States, which North Korea considers its main enemy and regularly threatens to destroy in a sea of flames.